intel/HPC-containers-from-Intel/README.md

 # Goal:
-Create containers using Singularity for HPC apps and run them on the cloud or bare metal for Single and Cluster runs.
+Create containers using Singularity definition file for HPC apps and run them on the cloud or bare metal for Single and Cluster runs.

 ## Get Help